 mainly towards beginning programmers, although it might also be useful for experienced

 programmers who want to learn something about Java.
-It is certainly not meant to
+It is not meant to

 provide complete coverage of the Java language.

-from this version.
 Earlier editions of the book are still available.
 See the preface for links to

 You can the download this

 web site for use on your own computer.

 PDF, e-book, and print

 versions of the textbook are also available.

 The PDF that includes links might be the best way to read it on your computer.

 Links to the downloads can be found at the bottom of this page.